Soontosh/SON-GOKU-Taskonomy-Lambda-Cloud/LAMBDA_SPIN_UP_GUIDE.md

 ```bash
 pip install omnidata-tools
 ```

-The Omnidata docs describe `omnitools.download` as the one-line utility for downloading Taskonomy-style datasets, and they recommend using `aria2` under the hood.

 > ⚠️ If you use `--agree_all`, **you must** pass `--name` and `--email` or omnitools will raise a ValueError.